appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/sent-to-testflight.md

 ---
 title: Send to TestFlight
-metaTitle: Send to TestFlight
+description: This step enables you to upload the selected application package to TestFlight.
-metaDescription: Send to TestFlight
+tags: [publish, ios, testflight]
 sidebar_position: 1
 ---